sk2299/neuro-ai-survey/README.md

 <div align="center">

-# Machine Learning Methods for Studying Latent Neural Activity Dynamics
+## Machine Learning Methods for Studying Latent Neural Activity Dynamics

-**Supplementary Appendix for IJCAI 2026 Survey Track Submission**

 </div>

 ---

-## 📖 About This Repository
+### 📖 About This Repository

-This repository serves as the **Online Appendix** for the survey paper titled **"Machine Learning Methods for Studying Latent Neural Activity Dynamics"**, submitted to the **35th International Joint Conference on Artificial Intelligence (IJCAI 2026)**, Survey Track.
+This repository provides the **Resource** for the survey paper titled **"Machine Learning Methods for Studying Latent Neural Activity Dynamics"**.

 While the main manuscript outlines the theoretical foundations and key advancements in the field, this repository provides a comprehensive, structured, and living catalog of:
 1.  **Literature:** A detailed taxonomy of state-of-the-art papers categorized by their modeling focus.